iterati/lumino/README.md

 ## Mode Config

 Each mode will have it's own configuration options.
-The best way to know what is configurable on a mode is to look at the header file ```modes.h```.
-Modes and their documentation are at the end of the file.
-There are currently 3 modes:
+The best way to know what is configurable on a mode is to look at the header file **modes.h** Modes and their documentation are at the end of the file.
+There are currently 5 modes:

 * SingleMode - Uses a single prime with no accelerometer magic.
 * DualMode - Can be configured to switch between primes based on speed or tilt along the X, Y, or Z axes.
-* Tilted - Can be configured to switch between three primes based on tilt along the X or Y axes.
+* TriMode (Tilt) - Can be configured to switch between three primes based on tilt along the X or Y axes.
+* Speeder - Three primes change based on speed (slow, medium, fast)
 * TiltMorph - Hue slowly cycles along the color wheel.
 The light's roll alters the hue and the pitch changes the strobe timings.

 ## Primes

 Some modes will use animation primes as a base for the mode.
-Primes, like Modes, are defined and documented in ```modes.h```.
-Primes should be at the top of the file above the modes.
+Primes, like Modes, are defined and documented in **modes.h** Primes should be at the top of the file above the modes.
 There are currently 3 Primes:

 * Strobe - On/off through up to an 8 color palette
 * Tracer - Tracer/color through up to an 8 color palette (plus tracer color)